shorter1/Capstone_Bellabeat/README.md

 ## Step 3: PROCESS

-What tools are you choosing and why? ● Have you ensured your data’s integrity? ● What steps have you taken to ensure that your data is clean? ● How can you verify that your data is clean and ready to analyze? ● Have you documented your cleaning process so you can review and share those results?
-Key tasks 1.
-Check the data for errors.
-2. Choose your tools.
-3. Transform the data so you can work with it effectively.
-4. Document the cleaning process.
-Deliverable Documentation of any cleaning or manipulation of data

 Excel cleaning/modifcations:
 - split date and time in one cell to multiple cells
 - cleaned data to ensure no added spaces, null values, duplicate entries